manwsalwaqazi/skin-cancer-detection-cnn/README.md

 - Built a CNN model (MobileNetV2) for skin lesion classification.
 - Applied advanced preprocessing and augmentation for better accuracy.
 - Handled class imbalance with class weights.
-- Achieved XX% test accuracy (replace with your result).
+- Achieved 76% test accuracy.
 - Visualized performance with confusion matrix and ROC curve.

 ## References